tagatac/bagoup/README.md

   -m, --mac-os-version= Version of Mac OS, e.g. '10.15', from which the Messages chat database file was copied (not needed if bagoup is running on the same Mac)
   -c, --contacts-path=  Path to the contacts vCard file -s, --self-handle=    Prefix to use for for messages sent by you (default: Me)
+      --separate-chats  Do not merge chats with the same contact into a single file, e.g. iMessage and SMS

 Help Options:
   -h, --help            Show this help message